-4 CSR 240-3.130 Filing Requirements for Applications for Approval of Electric Service Territorial Agreements
+4 CSR 240-3.130 Filing Requirements and Schedule of Fees for Applications for Approval of Electric Service Territorial Agreements and Petitions for Designation of Electric Service Areas

-PURPOSE: This rule establishes requirements that applications to the commission for approval of territorial agreements between electric service providers must meet.
-As noted in the rule, additional requirements pertaining to such applications are set forth in 4 CSR 240-2.060(1) and 4 CSR 240-3.135.
+PURPOSE: This rule establishes requirements and schedule of fees that applications to the commission for approval of territorial agreements between electric service providers and petitions for designation of electric service areas must meet.
+As noted in the rule, additional requirements pertaining to such applications are set forth in 4 CSR 240-2.060(1).

-- (1) In addition to the requirements of 4 CSR 240-2.060(1), applications for commission approval of territorial agreements between electric service providers shall include: - (A) A copy of the territorial agreement and a specific designation of the boundary, including legal description; - (B) An illustrative tariff which reflects any changes in a regulated utility's operations or certification; - (C) An explanation as to why the territorial agreement is in the public interest; - (D) A list of all persons whose utility service would be changed by the agreement; and - (E) A check for the initial filing fee set forth in 4 CSR 240-3.135. - (2) If any of the items required by subsections (1)(A)-(D) of this rule are unavailable at the time the application is filed, they shall be furnished prior to the granting of the authority sought.
+- (1) In addition to the requirements of 4 CSR 240-2.060(1), applications for commission approval of territorial agreements and petitions for designation of electric service areas shall include: - (A) A copy of the proposed territorial agreement and a specific designation of the requested boundaries, including maps showing the requested boundaries and a schedule of the applicable Townships, Ranges and Sections, by county.
+If the requested boundary cannot reliably be ascertained from the information supplied by the applicant, such applicant shall provide additional information as requested by the commission or its staff, if necessary, including the legal description of the area that is the subject of the application or petition; - (B) A list of other electric utilities that serve in the affected area(s), if any; - (C) An illustrative tariff which reflects any changes in a regulated utility's operations or certification; - (D) An explanation as to why the territorial agreement is not detrimental to the public interest or the proposed electric service area designation(s) is in the public interest; and - (E) A list of all persons and structures whose utility service would be changed by the proposed agreement at the time of filing. - (2) If any of the information required by subsections (1)(A)-(E) of this rule is unavailable at the time the application is filed, the application must be accompanied by a statement of the reasons the information is currently unavailable and a date by which it will be furnished.
+All required information shall be furnished prior to the granting of the authority sought. - (3) The application or petition shall be accompanied by an initial filing fee in the amount of five hundred dollars (\$500).